Of Sun & Sea

 Our cat, Lucy, sits on the wall and watches the people come and go.

-At about 7 am, I hear Dale the Juice Man shouting “juice, juice guy” from his tricycle on the road behind me.
+At about 7 am, I hear Roman, the Juice Man, shouting “juice, juice guy” from his tricycle on the road behind me.
 He sells fresh juice all day long.
 Soon after that, the breakfast burrito lady followed by the donut lady.
 You have to be quick if you want their homemade goodies as they are snapped up by nearby construction workers and early risers alike.

 The beach is empty at 7:30 when I take Abby for her walk, except for a lone runner.
 He waves at me as he runs by and I wave back.
 We go home via the Sidewalk and come across a friend having his coffee on the balcony of his beach house.
 We chat for a few minutes.